Indochine (band): 2010s

 Indochine was the first French band to perform at the Stade de France, on 26 June 2010 their biggest gig ever, sold out and in front of 80,000 people.

 In November 2012, the band released their new single Memoria, from their upcoming album Black City Parade.

 Black City Parade was released on 11 February 2013 with much anticipation from the fans.
 The album, despite its almost gloomy cover art, features much brighter and warmer music than the last two albums.
 The band seemed to want include references to their synthpop and new wave beginnings.

 Indochine played several sold-out shows during the first leg of the "Black City Tour" which kicked off on 21 February 2013.
 Five legs are planned for the "Black City Tour".
 The band stated that they will be playing around the world.
 They later announced that they will return to the Stade de France on 27 June 2014.

 The second single for Black City Parade was College Boy, a song widely acknowledged to narrate the life of a homosexual teenage boy dealing with bashing and harassment.
 The video for the single was directed by Canadian filmmaker Xavier Dolan.
 The video premiered online with a disclaimer stating that it contained violent scenes and would not be suitable for a young audience.
 The video depicts a young male student facing mobbing and harassment from his schoolmates.
 The video culminates in him being brutally crucified and shot in the torso by his fellow students.
 Many criticisms have poured over the Internet about whether the video should be broadcast or not.

 The band played two nights at the Stade de France on 27 & 28 June 2014.
 They followed the stadium concerts with a much smaller show at London's O2 Shepherd's Bush Empire on 14 July 2014.

 In April 2015, the band undertook the eight dates Europe City Club Tour, which saw the band extend beyond its Francophone base by visiting Spain, Germany, Sweden, Denmark, Norway and the Netherlands.

 2016 was the year of The Festival Tours with performances at Papillons De Nuit (20 May), Les Ardentes (6 July), Carcassonne festival (15 July), Sion Sous Les Etoiles (18 July), Poupet (22 July), La Fête Du Bruit (12 August) and Cabaret Vert (25 August).

 Their 13th album, named 13 (2017) had a big success in France, with singles like Un été français or La vie est belle.

 In 2020 the band announced a new tour to come in 2021 to celebrate their 40 years of career, the Central Tour, with 5 dates in the biggest French stadiums, making their 4th Stade de France.

+2020s

+The group released their single "Le chant des cygnes" on June 14, 2024.
+The release of this title is accompanied by the release of the 14th album on September 7, 2024 and the launch of a 68-date tour in the biggest French and Belgian concert halls.